 Three Point Leveling

 With 3 point leveling, there are three screws, reference, pitch adjust, and roll adjust.
 The screws are normally arranged so that two of them, reference and pitch adjust, are along the printer's X or Y axes.
 The roll adjust screw is usually located along an edge of the bed, opposite the other two screws.
-The reference screw is used to set the overall height of the bed above the support structure and not normally used for bed leveling.
+The reference screw is used to set the overall height of the bed above the carriage plate and not normally used for bed leveling.
 After initial set-up, only the pitch and roll adjust screws are used to level the bed.

 |3 point bed leveling.
 Adjusting any screw causes the bed to pivot on the other two screws.
 Nothing is forced to bend.
 Leveling is accomplished by adjusting the pitch first, then the roll.|

 To level a bed on 3 points for the first time, you move the nozzle to the reference adjuster and adjust the screw to grab a piece of paper, then move to the pitch adjuster and adjust the screw to just catch a piece of paper.
 Finally, move the nozzle to the roll adjuster and adjust the screw to just catch the paper.
 The roll adjustment does not affect the pitch setting because when you adjust the roll, the bed pivots on the reference and pitch screws.
 After the first time, if ever, you adjust the level by simply tweaking the pitch and roll adjusters.
+Always adjust pitch first, then roll.

 In the example below, the bed moves in the Y axis.
 The reference screw is at the back of the bed (hard to reach, so best not used for leveling) and the pitch adjust screw is at the front of the bed.
 The pitch adjust screw adjusts the bed plate's pitch in the Y axis.
 The third screw, the roll adjuster, is located at the left side of the bed and adjusts the bed plate's roll around the Y axis.